 Joshua was perhaps the greatest butcher of men and women that ever lived.
-The sun is even represented as obeying his command to stand still while he commits wholesale murder. - Josh. x.
+The sun is ever represented as obeying his command to stand still while he commits wholesale murder. - Josh. x.
 13.

-Samuel hewed an old, innocent, helpless, and defenseless man to pieces. - 1 Sam. xv.
+Samuel hewed an old, innocent, helpless, an I defenseless man to pieces. - 1 Sam. xv.
 33.